MakeSchool-Tutorials/Makestagram-Swift/P13-Restructuring-Query/content.md

 The content of the completion block remains exactly the same; we store the posts, download all of the images, and finally update the table view.

-You can test this version of the app and it should behave exactly as before.
-However, our code is now better organized.
+You can test this version of the app and it should behave exactly as before; however, our code is now better organized.

 #Conclusion